lkgarcia/whitepaper/docs/04-selecting-the-right-agentic-ai-technology-stack.md

 Building on the themes from *Banking Reimagined Through Agentic AI* and *Balancing Autonomy and Agency*, this paper moves from conceptual foundations to the practical question now facing banking and enterprise leaders: how to architect and select the right technologies for agentic AI at scale.
 As organisations shift from standalone LLM assistants to agents embedded in core workflows, technology choices increasingly shape risk posture, integration complexity, and long-term platform strategy.

 This decision has become significantly more challenging.
-The ecosystem has fragmented into open frameworks (LangChain, LangGraph, AutoGen, CrewAI, LlamaIndex), managed cloud platforms (Copilot Studio, Azure AI Agents, Bedrock Agents, Vertex Agents), and low-code builders—all overlapping in capability but inconsistent in maturity, governance, and integration patterns.
+The ecosystem has fragmented into open frameworks (e.g., LangChain, AutoGen, LlamaIndex), managed cloud platforms (e.g., Copilot Studio, Azure AI Agents), and low-code builders—all overlapping in capability but inconsistent in maturity, governance, and integration patterns.
 Without a structured selection approach, enterprises risk over-engineering simple use cases, under-engineering complex ones, and creating unmanaged “agent sprawl” across business units.

 :::note Example
 A workflow such as “policy lookup → summarise → draft email” does **not** require a custom LangChain + vector database stack.